-IMA scam: Mansoor Khan to be produced before Special PMLA court in Bengaluru today
+IMA scam: Mansoor Khan sent to ED custody till July 23

-Bengaluru, July 20: I Monetary Advisory (IMA) Group founder Mohammed Mansoor Khan, who was arrested yesterday at Delhi Airport upon arrival from Dubai, would be produced before the Special PMLA court in Bengaluru today.
+Bengaluru, July 20: I Monetary Advisory (IMA) Group founder Mohammed Mansoor Khan, who was arrested yesterday at Delhi Airport upon arrival from Dubai, was produced before the Special PMLA court in Bengaluru today.
 He is accused in massive Rs 2000 crore IMA Jewels scam.

+Special PMLA Court in Bengaluru sent Mansoor Khan to ED custody till 23rd July.

-Enforcement Directorate (ED) has got transit remand of Mansoor Khan, who had escaped to Dubai but was persuaded to return to India.
+Enforcement Directorate (ED) got transit remand of Mansoor Khan, who had escaped to Dubai but was persuaded to return to India.

 He returned on Friday mirning and was arrested by Enforcement Directorate (ED) officials at Delhi Airport.
 He was then taken to MTNL building in the national capital for further questioning.